Fundamentals of Bioinformatics 2

 Dictionaries (definition and related methods).

-Installing external modules via pip and installing pandas and numpy.
+Installation of external modules via pip and installation of pandas and numpy.

 Introduction to pandas series and related operations.